 In my rush, I saw the cover.
 It’s a graphic and unappealing cover (after you finish the book, the cover is incredible), and a cover I’ve seen millions of times.
 I’ve never picked it up until then, there was no reason.
 In my panic, I skimmed the back.
 I had no other option.

-(image source: Andrew Smith)
+the official cover (image source: Andrew Smith) |

 Now let me tell you, I’ve read my fair share of bad summaries; I’ve written even more.
 But now, this book took the cake.
 The summary was so generic and bland I almost threw it.
 At this point, the entire book seemed very awful-no-good-and-very-bad